 Real-world performance:

-I connected Smartling to a content marketing site producing 20 blog posts per month.
-Each post needed translation into 6 languages.
-With automation rules configured, new posts automatically triggered translation workflows, AI translation ran first pass, human reviewers checked only flagged sections, and translated posts published to localized domains.
-Total hands-on time per month: about 3 hours.
-Before Smartling: 40+ hours managing freelance translators.
+Consider a content marketing site producing 20 blog posts per month, each needing translation into 6 languages.
+With automation rules configured, new posts trigger translation workflows, AI runs the first pass, reviewers check only flagged sections, and translated posts publish to localized domains.
+Users report cutting hands-on time from 40+ hours per month to about 3.

 Pros: